-Your fuel system is equipped with a fuel/water separator filter (See Figure 25 below).
+Your fuel system is equipped with a fuel/water separator filter.
 It is advisable to carry extra fuel filters in case filter plugging from debris in the fuel tank becomes a problem during boating.

-Figure 22 - Fuel Filters At Aft Bilge Hatch.
+Figure 22 - Fuel Filters at Aft Bilge.